Rennzie/two-person-shooter-game-ga-wdi-prj1/README.md

 ## <a name="challenges"></a>Challenges

-- collision detection
-- bullet and game piece management and control
-- random obstical placement
-- obstical effects on tanks and bullets
-  - marsh slowing pieces tanks down
-- power-ups moving around the board at random intervals

 The initial challenge that I needed to solve was how to detect collisions between elements on the board and to be able to move an element on the board using the arrow keys.
-Once this was solve
+Stack overflow provided some workable solutions to do the collision detection which I moulded into the various collision use cases needed for the game.

+Managing all the active bullets was another challenge which was accomplished by having `gameItems[]` array which held any active instances of bullets, tanks, objects and or power-ups.
+This array was used to check all possible collisions and bullets would be removed from the array once they left the perimeter of the board or collided with tanks or obstacles.

+See the *wins* below fo more on the challenge of managing the different types of collisions on the board and their various outcomes.

 <hr>

 ## <a name="wins"></a>Wins
-While collision detection and management of multiple bullets and bullet collisions was certainly a big challenge, as I did not know how to do this initially, resulting in major wins, my favourite bits of code and the pieces I am most proud of are the interaction between the game elements and obsticals.
+While collision detection and management of multiple bullets and bullet collisions was certainly a big challenge, as I did not know how to do this initially, resulting in major wins, my favourite bits of code and the pieces I am most proud of are the interaction between the game elements and obstacles.

 The `move()` method below is the heart of the game and my favourite piece of code.
 The method is responsible for taking in a direction of a tank or a bullet and moving it across the game board at the elements specific speed.
 It checks for collisions every time it updates the elements position and will determine a different results depending on what has collided with what.
-Adimitedly the method is rather verbose and could be re-factored considerably.
+Admittedly the method is rather verbose and could be re-factored considerably.
 See whats next to understand more on this.

 ``` JavaScript
   move(direction) {